dtr-kalfer/burauenbiblio/how_to_install.md

 ## 🛠️ Import the Sample Database

-    Open Command Prompt
+Open Command Prompt (click start menu, click run, enter on prompt: cmd)

-    Log in to MySQL:
+Log in to MySQL (enter using this command)

+*Please double check your mysql version on the same path, it may be different from mine, adjust the path accordingly.*

+    cd C:\wamp64\bin\mysql\mysql5.7.36\bin\

 mysql -u root -p

+(Enter your mysql root password)

 Enter the following commands: